 Suffolk County Community College encourages students interested in computer science, mathematics and the sciences to contact the department administrators for more information about these excellent opportunities.
-Collegiate Science and Technology Entry Program (CSTEP) students are eligible to apply.
+Collegiate Science and Technology Entry Program (CSTEP) students and NSF-STEM scholarship recipients are eligible to apply.